 Not necessarily.
-Using too much laundry detergent can cost you money and may actually make it more difficult to get your clothes clean.
-What’s worse, using too much laundry soap could damage your washing machine.
+Using too much laundry detergent can cost you more money and may make it more difficult to get your clothes clean.
+It could even damage your washing machine.

-If you experience any of these problems with your washing machine, it could be because you’re using too much laundry soap.
+If you experience any of the following problems with your washing machine, it could be because you’re using too much soap:

 The washing machine has a foul odor.
 Using too much laundry detergent or liquid fabric softener can cause soap scum buildup and create an environment for mold and mildew to grow.
 If your washer has a foul odor or leaves your clothes smelling sour, it’s likely due to mold and soap scum inside the washing machine.
 Before running the next load, clean your washer and dryer with these tips.

 The washer leaves dark spots or rust on clothing.
-This problem is often a sign of soap scum, mold or mildew inside the washing machine boot (the rubber seal between the door and the drum that prevents leaks).
+This problem is often a sign of soap scum, mold, or mildew inside the washing machine boot (the rubber seal between the door and the drum that prevents leaks).
 If the boot is moldy, it will need to be replaced.

-If you have a newer washing machine, it may require high-efficiency laundry soap.
-High-efficiency (HE) soaps are specially formulated to prevent too many suds.
-If you do not use a high-efficiency laundry detergent in your newer washer, reduce the amount of detergent you use by about 1/3 of the detergent recommendation.
+If you have a newer washing machine, it may require high-efficiency (HE) laundry soap, which is specially formulated to prevent too many suds.
+If you do not use HE laundry detergent in your newer washer, reduce the amount you use by about one-third of the detergent’s recommendation.

 Use washer cleaner tablets monthly to help dissolve and remove any remaining odor-causing soap residue in your washing machine.

 Learning how to do laundry better is also a great way to save your appliance from wear and tear.
-It's important to never overload your washing machine with clothes.
-Fill the machine about 3/4 full of clothing, but avoid packing clothes in tightly.
-Distribute clothes evenly and loosely inside the machine to prevent damage to your machine.
+It's important to avoid overloading your washing machine with clothes.
+Fill it about 75 percent full of clothing and avoid packing clothes in too tightly.
+Distribute clothes evenly and loosely inside to prevent damage to your machine.

-Unless your washer’s use and care manual instructs otherwise, add detergent before loading laundry.
+Unless your washer machine’s use and care manual instructs otherwise, add detergent before loading laundry.
 If your washer has an automatic dispenser for liquid laundry detergent, add detergent to the dispenser.
-If your washer does not have an automatic dispenser or you are using single-use detergent pods that must dissolve in the water, add detergent to the bottom of the washer before adding clothes and water.